-The content of any advertisement featuring a TP must not contain any claim or statement suggesting that the TP is magical or infallible or the results from taking the TP are guaranteed, extraordinary or is better than or equivalent to any identifiable treatment.
+The content of any advertisement featuring a TP must not contain any claim or statement suggesting that the TP is magical or infallible or the results from taking the treatment.

-All TPs have the potential to cause side effects as each individual respond differently.
-You must not feature in an advertisement of TP, any claim or statement suggesting that the TP is totally safe and does not cause or is free from any side effects.
+TP are guaranteed, extraordinary or is better than or equivalent to any identifiable that the TP is totally safe and does not cause or is free from any side effects.